We are proud to present our board members

 Meet our staff and volunteers

-Machiel is an experienced representative with a demonstrated history of working in international affairs.
-He is a strong professional skilled in humanitarian assistance, international law, policy analysis, refugee law, diplomacy and international humanitarian law.
-He recently retired after a distinguished career with the United Nations, where he held various positions in ten countries, including that of UN resident coordinator.
-In his most recent capacity as head of policy of the development and evaluation service in the cabinet of the UN High Commissioner for Refugees, Machiel published various reports.
-He is the founder of United Way the Netherlands.
+Machiel in an experienced Representative with a demonstrated history of working in international affairs.
+He is a strong professional, skilled in humanitarian assistance, international law, policy analysis, refugee law, diplomacy, and international humanitarian affairs law.
+He recently retired after a distinguished career with the United Nations, where he held various positions in ten countries, including that of UN Resident Coordinator.
+In his most recent capacity as Head of the Policy Development and Evaluation Service, in the Cabinet of the UN High Commissioner for Refugees, Machiel published various reports.
+He is the founder of United Way the Netherlands

 Born in the former Yugoslavia, Ivan has lived in countries around Europe.
 He has acquired a background in psychology and is skilled in communication, pedagogy, andragogy and educational product design, as well as creative and outreach writing.
 Ivan has extensive experience in online content management, project coordination, social media management, e-learning and youth training.
 He worked closely with organizations in the non-profit, developmental and educational sectors, including Olde Vechte Foundation and Anne Frank House (both in the Netherlands) and Meta Terra in Suriname.
 His own company, Illumniscate, focusses on playful learning.

 Terri is a multilingual writer, editor and communication consultant based in Amsterdam and France.
 While thinking of herself as a generalist, she likes to focus on cultural, humanitarian and travel-related subjects.
 Working for such clients as KLM, World Press Photo and the Dutch Ministry of Foreign Affairs has deepened Terri’s international orientation.
 She developed formulas for a wide range of magazines and newsletters, for publication in print and online.

 Raoul Ramdjan is working as an accountant for Total Holdings Netherlands.
 He contributes to UW-NL as a corporate focal point on a voluntary basis.
 His work is internationally oriented and he collaborates with colleagues from all over the world.
 Raoul was born in Suriname, South America.
 He has lived in the Netherlands since 1973.
 He is excited to contribute as part of our team to making the Dutch community a better one for all.